-Autogenous vaccines are approved to meet specific and immediate need when a disease is associated with a new pathogenic organism, when approved veterinary biologics are not effective in controlling current disease problem, or when approved veterinary biologics are not available to prevent or control the disease situation.
+Autogenous vaccines are approved to meet specific and immediate need when a disease is associated with a new pathogenic organism, when approved veterinary biologics are not effective in controlling current disease problem (when available vaccines lost their efficacy), or when approved veterinary biologics are not available to prevent or control the disease situation.

 Autogenous Vaccine Workflow